-- Assist with RNA through use of on-duty personnel to conduct "windshield surveys" and to check pre-designated priority facilities within specific patrol beats. - Until RNA operations are terminated, maintain a policy of placing priority on assessing damage rather than routine law enforcement and crowd/traffic control functions. - Assist with PDA and building inspection activities, as appropriate. - Maintain updated information throughout the response and recovery phases of the disaster; ensure supporting documentation is safeguarded for the final damage assessment. - Assess and report resource availability to the EOC for the duration of the disaster. - Ensure the EOC Planning Section receives timely reports on information/data gathered throughout the "response" and "recovery" phases of the disaster.
+- Assist with RNA through use of on-duty personnel to conduct "windshield surveys" and to check pre-designated priority facilities within specific patrol beats. - Assist with PDA and building inspection activities, as appropriate. - Maintain updated information throughout the response and recovery phases of the disaster; ensure supporting documentation is safeguarded for the final damage assessment. - Assess and report resource availability to the EOC for the duration of the disaster. - Ensure the EOC Planning Section receives timely reports on information/data gathered throughout the "response" and "recovery" phases of the disaster. - Request Damage Assessment Teams and coordinate entry into the affected area through the Operations Section of the EOC.